nsh87/ehrcorral/docs/overview.rst

 match at all.
 This is due to the fact that similar values for these fields are only meaningful in as much as they represent entry errors.

+The similarity between two sex fields is very simple.
+EHRcorral asks for single character sex identification.
+If they are the same, a small, positive weight is returned.
+If they are not, then a large negative weight is returned.
+This is due to the fact that a different sex should render two records significantly less similar, but the same sex means very little for their similarity.

 Weighting